1452 (2nd October)

 Henry VI regained his mental capacity.
 He put Somerset back in control of government.

-Richard’s father, Richard of York, his grandfather and the Earl of Warwick began raising troops against Henry and Somerset.
+Richard’s father, Richard of York, his grandfather and the Earl of Warwick began raising troops against King Henry and Somerset.

 1455 (22nd May)